Auth4Flow/Auth4Flow-Go/README.md

 ## Usage

-You can use the Warrant SDK with or without a client.
+You can use the Forge4Flow SDK with or without a client.
 Instantiating a client allows you to create different client instances each with their own config (API key, API endpoint, etc).

 ### Without a Client